demistorm/Stormies-Spiders/README.md

 - Easy to build (just clone and gradlew build with JDK 21)
 - Cleaned up some code
 - Readded spiders unable to climb during rain feature (experimental)
+- Added spiders unable to climb on ceilings toggle
 - Added config screen

 ---